Is FICA exemption limited to those working and enrolled at the University of Missouri?

 Graduate and Professional Students: Regular, full-time status is established by Department of Education regulations.
 The law allows each school to determine what constitutes half-time status for graduate and professional students.
 The Registrar maintains the certified enrollment indicator for each currently enrolled student.

 Yes.
-If the student is enrolled for their last semester and taking the number of hours needed to complete their degree, the student is still considered eligible for FICA exemption.
+If the student is enrolled for their last semester and taking the hours needed to complete their degree, the student is still eligible for FICA exemption.

 - Must an employee be in a student employee title to qualify for the FICA exemption?

-No. Eligibility for FICA exemption is not dependent on the student working in a student employee title.
+No. FICA exemption does not depend on the student working in a student employee title.

 - Does a student, who is otherwise FICA exempt, lose the exemption during winter or summer breaks?

-The answer depends on the length of the break.
+It depends.
 If the break is 5 weeks (35 calendar days) or less, the student remains in FICA exempt status.
-If the break is greater than 5 weeks (35 calendar days), the FICA exemption is lost during the break if the student does not meet the enrollment criteria.
+If the break is greater than 5 weeks (35 calendar days), the FICA exemption is lost during the break if the student fails to meet the enrollment criteria.
 The length of the break is counted from the campus’ published date for semester closing.

 - Does a student lose the exemption if they work 40 hours or more a week over breaks of less than 35 days?